 Importing Subscribers with CSV Files

-A comma-separated values (CSV) is the standard format for importing and exporting contacts.
-Gmail, Apple Mail, Outlook and all other email software all use this format.
+A comma-separated value (CSV) is the standard format for importing and exporting contacts.
+Gmail, Apple Mail, Outlook, and all other email software all use this format.

 Imported subscribers are automatically "confirmed" and will not receive a subscription confirmation email.
 Consider yourself a spammer if these people never asked to be on your list.
 Read more.